 Less satisfactory at any rate, is the steering.
 I found it a bit light; a bit quick (at around 2.3 turns lock-to-lock it might not sound super-fast, but the turning circle’s good so the ratio is rapid).
 I wasn’t alone.
 You get used to it, it makes the car seem lighter than it is, and there’s a fair degree of self-centering, but I’d prefer a system that felt more natural.

 Still, it allows you to exploit the California’s fine handling balance.
 The T does what a front-engine, rear drive car with a slight rearward weight bias ought to.
 There’s a touch of understeer, which you can neutralise with a trailed brake on turn-in, and then there’s ample power, and a limited-slip differential, to loosen the tail.
 Oppo, dab, away, etc.

 Other notables?
 The price is still around £150,000.
-Diddy rear seats are now the only option because only one per cent of the old model’s buyers chose a rear bench.
+Diddy rear seats are now only an option because only one percent of the old model’s buyers chose a rear bench.
 The raw stats say 0-60mph in 3.6sec (launch control, see) and 196mph flat out.
 And it’s quite easy to spend an awful lot of money on options.

 And whatever you pick, the Ferrari California T has some relative merits against it.
 It does things differently to any other GT but now that ‘different’ includes a greater dose of finely honed Ferrari character, different is no bad thing at all.